Haroon Lorgat: Cricket administration

-Lorgat was formerly a senior partner at EY before being appointed chief executive of the International Cricket Council in April 2008 succeeding Malcolm Speed.
+Lorgat was formerly a senior partner at EY before being appointed chief executive of the International Cricket Council in April 2008, succeeding Malcolm Speed.
 Haroon Lorgat stepped down in June 2012.
 Lorgat was later roped in to join firstly Sri Lanka Cricket (SLC) and then the Pakistan Cricket Board as a consultant.
-He was appointed in July 2013 as chief executive of Cricket South Africa (CSA) and has been lauded for restoring the reputation of cricket and for his excellent work in CSA being recognised as the best run sporting federation in South Africa.
-In 2016 he was recognised for his leadership by being awarded the SA Sports Industries inaugural Business Leadership award.
+He was the architect behind the current day Pakistan Super League (PSL).
+In July 2013 he was appointed as chief executive of Cricket South Africa (CSA) and has been lauded for restoring the reputation of cricket and for his excellent work in CSA being recognised as the best run sporting federation in South Africa.
+In 2016, he was recognised for his leadership by being awarded the SA Sports Industries inaugural Business Leadership award.

 In September 2017, Lorgat and CSA "mutually agreed to part ways with immediate effect" because of a "breakdown" in their relationship.
 Before that Lorgat was supposed to continue as CEO until 2019, however, differences with CSA arose in the handling of the inaugural T20 Global League.

-In October 2020, Lorgat joins T10 Sports Management one of the promoters of the Abu Dhabi T10 League as Director for Strategy and Development to spearhead growth and development of the ten-over format cricket worldwide.
+In October 2020, Lorgat joined T10 Sports Management, one of the promoters of the Abu Dhabi T10 League, as Director for Strategy and Development to spearhead growth and development of the ten-over format cricket worldwide.
+He has since retired from all executive roles in sports administration and currently assists various cricket organisations on a request basis.